hdigital/parlgov-web/docs/assets/parlgov-codebook.md

 Coding comments

-- "'Comparativly, France has the most poorly documented electoral statistics.'
+- "'Comparatively, France has the most poorly documented electoral statistics.'
 This statement of Daniele Caramani (2000) must be underlined for various reasons. (...)"
 (Nohlen 2010, 670).
 Hence, our coding may include inconsistencies and would profit from feedback by country experts.
 - Mackie/Rose election data exclude Algeria and the overseas territories and departments
 - Paloheimo (1984) cabinet parties that could not be identified: Gauche Democrats, Movement of Democrats, Payson
 - seat strength for some cabinet parties before 1945 unknown – eg. [Painleve 1925](http://www.parlgov.org/explore/fra/cabinet/1925-04-17/)